13 March 1800

 Death of Nana Phadnavis

-Nana Phadnavis, brilliant Maratha statesman and eminent administrator passed away aged 58.
+Nana Phadnavis (also spelt as Nana Fadnavis), a brilliant Maratha statesman and eminent administrator passed away aged 58.

 - Nana Phadnavis (sometimes spelled Furnuwees) was born Balaji Janardan Bhanu on February 12, 1742 at Satara, Maratha Empire.
 His family had good relations with the family of the first Maratha Peshwa Balaji Vishwanatha Bhat.
 Phadnavis’s grandfather had saved the Peshwa from an assassination plot by the Mughals.
 In return, the Peshwa recommended the Maratha king Chattrapati Shahu to bestow the title of ‘Phadnavis’ on him.
 This became a hereditary title for the minister handling finance and administration during the regime of the Peshwa.